Margaret B. Peeke: Death and legacy

-Peeke died at the Peeke winter home in Pomona, Tennessee, November 2, 1908, survived by her husband and two of their six children, Hewsen L. and Benedict Peeke.
+Peeke died at the Peeke winter home in Pomona, Tennessee, on November 2, 1908, survived by her husband and two of their six children, Hewsen L. and Benedict Peeke.
 Benedict committed suicide at a hotel in Cleveland, Ohio, September 21, 1910.
 In the following year, his widow, Dr. Pauline Barton-Peeke, published in booklet form an account of her mother-in-law's visit to Acca and subsequent investigations of the teachings of The Revelation of Baha'u'llah, titled My Visits to Abbas Effendi (Abdul-Baha) in 1899, by Mrs. Margaret B. Peeke.